greg-raven/hdc/_posts/2010-10-17-dale-evans-parkway-update-october-17th.md

 One odd feature is that on the southbound side, just north of Otoe, a bike path that splits off from Dale Evans Parkway and runs parallel, down to the intersection at Otoe, around a large Joshua Tree.

-There’s been some talk about having a ribbon-cutting ceremony once work on this stretch of Dale Evans Parkway is finished.
+There's been some talk about having a ribbon-cutting ceremony once work on this stretch of Dale Evans Parkway is finished.
 It would be great to have a strong showing of the cycling community at this event.

-We’ll keep you posted.
+We'll keep you posted.